Mostafa-Ghazi/mostafa-ghazi.github.io/index.md

 ## Contact

-I am currently open to supervising Master's and PhD students interested in AI.
+I am open to supervising bachelor's, master's, and PhD students interested in computer vision and deep learning.